yu-lab-vt/SynQuant/README.md

 # Images and datasets
 ## Example images
-Example data for testing SynQuant plugin can be found [here](https://drive.google.com/drive/folders/1IZS_1Vp3o54NBx0doTdjhUTt_hvUxi9b?usp=sharing).
+Example data for testing the SynQuant plugin can be found [here](https://drive.google.com/drive/folders/1IZS_1Vp3o54NBx0doTdjhUTt_hvUxi9b?usp=sharing).

 ## Synthetic and real data used in the paper
 Click [here](https://github.com/yu-lab-vt/SynQuant-data) to get the following things related to the experiments in [1]: